Guide to Space Center Houston's Stars & STEM

 When is payment due?

-Payment is due in full six weeks before the event.
+Payment is due in full four weeks before the event.
 A credit card will need to be on file to reserve the event.
 You may choose to pay through check instead.
 Please contact our coordinator to learn more.

 Do you accept pay-on-arrival?